dmsmiley/USS_Indianapolis/README.md

-***I am still gathering data for the state and year of birth for each service member.
-This project is a work in progress.
+***This project is a work in progress.
 Any feedback is more than welcome.

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/a/a9/USS_Indianapolis_%28CA-35%29_underway_at_sea_on_27_September_1939_%2880-G-425615%29.jpg "USS Indianapolis c.1939")